Birdwatcher's Diary™

 All will save the complete list of species on the main screen.
 But how might that have changed?
 First, you could have used the Input section of this screen (described below) to read in a text file containing the new list, and now you simply use the Lists screen to save that list directly on the iPhone, where it will be available at any time, without having to download it again.
 Or second, you may have modified one of our standard lists.
 Perhaps there has been a "split," and we haven't updated our master list yet.
 You could simply add the new species (as described in the Edit Species section below), come to this screen, and save the list (it's ok to save a list by the name of an existing one; you'll be asked to verify that you want to overwrite the old copy).
 Or if there was a "lump" (two species now considered one species), you could use the Edit Species screen to delete the species which "no longer exists," and then save the list using this screen (again, simply overwriting the old copy).

 The Name of the species is just that.
-Do not enter it in "Last Name, First Name" order; if you typically sort in that mode, the software will take care of things for you.
+If you are adding a new species (or "pseudo-species" like "Gull sp.") do not enter it in "Last Name, First Name" order; if you typically sort in that mode, the software will take care of things for you.
 The only restriction in entering the name is that, if you do want to enter a generic name like "Gull sp." or "Dowitcher sp.", do so exactly like that, with a space and then the letters "sp" and a period (rather than, e.g., "Gull, sp." or "Gull (sp.)" or any other variation).
 This is because, when the software sorts the names in alphabetical order by last name, it knows to look for "sp." at the end and ignore it, so "Gull sp." will be sorted with the gulls and not with the sparrows.

 The Code is a place for a code such as the common 4- or 6-letter codes in use for bird identification, or any other coding system you want to use.
 Birdwatcher's Diary does not actually use this information itself unless you are sorting by code, but if you are exporting the data to other software which requires a code to properly read the information, then it will be essential.

-Finally, Species Notes is a place for you to insert notes about the species which you'll find useful (notes about a particular sighting are entered on a different screen described below).
-In many, though not all, of the lists we provide, the species notes contains the Latin name of the species.
-As mentioned above, you might add notes about the bird's song or call, its appearance, its behavior, or anything else of interest (perhaps you're a photographer, and you want to add a note like "need photo" as a reminder).
-One display option allows you to show this information on the main screen.
-Your Species Notes can be as extensive as you like, but if you display them on the main screen, only a small space is provided.
-On the Species screen itself, however, the box you see pictured above is a scrolling box which accomodates as much text as you want to enter.
+Finally, Species Notes is a place for you to insert notes about the species which you'll find useful (notes about a particular sighting are entered on a different screen described above).
+You might add notes about the bird's song or call, its appearance, its behavior, or anything else of interest (perhaps you're a photographer, and you want to add a note like "need photo" as a reminder).

 The Save and Cancel buttons are self-explanatory.